PaulRosenthal/GitHub-Actions-CURL-Test/README.md

-## Welcome to "Hello World" with GitHub Actions
+## GitHub Actions CURL Test

-This course will walk you through writing your first action and using it with a workflow file.
+This GitHub action runs a Dockerfile with a Debian distribution of Linux, installs CURL, and launches a script that runs a CURL test against a URL defined in the workflow variables.

-**Ready to get started?
-Navigate to the first issue.**
+Template/Framework for this test comes from the [GitHub Lab GitHub Actions Introduction](https://lab.github.com/github/hello-github-actions!).